github/docs/content/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/setting-up-your-php-project-for-codespaces.md

    <!-- ![Screenshot of the "Add Dev Container Configuration Files" dropdown, showing a variety of PHP versions, including "8.2 (default)."](/assets/images/help/codespaces/add-php-version.png) -->

-1. A list of additional features you can install is displayed. <!-- We'll install JSHint, a code quality tool for detecting errors in JavaScript code.
-To install this tool, type `js`, select `JSHint (via npm)`, then click **OK**. -->
+1. A list of additional features you can install is displayed.
+We'll install {% data variables.product.prodname_cli %}, a tool for interacting with {% data variables.product.prodname_dotcom %} from the command line.
+To install this tool, type `github`, select `{% data variables.product.prodname_cli %}`, then click **OK**.

    <!-- ![Screenshot of the "Add Dev Container Configuration Files" dropdown, showing "js" in the text box and "JSHint (via npm)" in the dropdown list.](/assets/images/help/codespaces/add-jshint-config.png) -->